 There should be a cinema of reading whose sole generic requirement be that it contain lengthy shots of people reading either to themselves or out loud for others to hear.
 Watching a film and reading a book are acts inherently connected to me: both require at least a modicum of attention, depending on the density of the material; both involve a zeroing in on a particular cast of characters, occurrences or places; both erect a wall and window to the world, a barricade against distractions whilst also allowing for pervious scraps of previously unseen minutiae to be revealed anew.
-Most importantly though, and this is in those rare moments when an unnameable something internally clicks in the body (like a fist opening up into a palm), it can induce a state of enormous attention and calm, of altering the breath, an aura of peace spreading out from the reader/viewer.
+Most importantly though, and this is in those rare moments when an unnameable something internally clicks in the body, it can induce a state of enormous attention and calm, of altering the breath, an aura of peace spreading out from the reader/viewer.

 Such could be said of the effects of watching Ted Fendt’s second feature Classical Period, which had its world premiere at this year’s Berlinale.
 Clocking in at a brief, yet robust 62 minutes, the film circles around the members of a Philadelphia-based reading group, with Cal, a bespectacled armchair scholar, as its protagonist and center.
 Alongside Cal are his friends Evelyn, Chris, Mike, and Sam.
 Together they obsessively discuss, dissect, and cite Henry Longfellow’s 1864 American translation of Dante’s The Divine Comedy, whilst digressing into their own discussions about architecture, theology, urban planning, the English Reformation, Denise Levertov, Beethoven, Albert Hofmann, Borges, Frank Lloyd Wright…the multiplying web of citations, references, and secondary sources exponentially increase, leaving the viewer both amazed and confounded by the prodigious level of erudition that these characters possess.
 The intellectual material is placed both in the background and foreground of the film.
 There are no interpersonal relationships or personal connections – everything that is communicated is done so through the medium of a text, a specific architectural site, a historical anecdote, such as Cal’s very long monologue about the heretic English Catholic, Father Campion.
 Attempts at personal exchange quickly veer off into further academic confabulations.
 It is Evelyn’s character that tries hardest to break out of their weltfremd routine, wishing she could ‘speak more directly’, yet ultimately is unable to.